wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

    - Index value: See Section {{urn-whip-subspace}}

-##  URN Sub-namespace for WHIP {{#urn-whip-subspace}}
+##  URN Sub-namespace for WHIP {#urn-whip-subspace}

-WHIP Endpoint utilize URIs to identify the supported WHIP protocol extensions on the "rel" attribute of the Link header as defined in {#protocol-extensions}.
+WHIP Endpoint utilize URIs to identify the supported WHIP protocol extensions on the "rel" attribute of the Link header as defined in {{protocol-extensions}}.
 This section creates and registers an IETF URN Sub-namespace for use in the WHIP specifications and future extensions.

 ### Specification Template